nannapaneni4/Image-Colorization-Converting-grayscale-images-to-color-images-/README.md

 Example usage: `$ python inference.py --input dir/file_loc.jpg --image_type gray --model_pt basic_colorizer.model --model basic`

-## Bonus
+## Future Improvements
-You are tasked to control the average color/mood of the image that you are colorizing.
-What are some ideas that come to your mind?
-(Bonus: Implement)

-I think we can use HSV (Hue, Saturation and Value) to control the mood of the image.
+HSV (Hue, Saturation and Value) format can be used to control the mood of the image.
 Unlike RGB format where changing the pixel values just change the color, HSV color space describes colors (hue or tint) in terms of their shade (saturation or amount of gray) and their brightness value.